-U.K. EBITDA adjusted for other finance costs and other finance U.S. income. or EBITDA adjusted for other finance costs and other finance income, as applicable, adjusted for (i) exceptional items presented the Group's income in statement. consisting (a) exceptional administrative expenses, (b) loss on disposal property. plant equipment and (c) exceptional cost of sales; (ii) transaction potential fees related to transactions considered by the Company; and (iii) professional costs for non-trading activities and management fees paid to the Controlling Shareholder, in each case, attributable to the heritage watch and jewellery segment or U.S. watch and iewellerv seament. applicable.
+U.K. EBITDA adjusted for other finance costs and other finance U.S. income. or EBITDA adjusted for other finance costs and other finance income, as applicable, adjusted for (i) exceptional items presented the income in Group's statement, consisting (a) exceptional administrative expenses, (b) loss on disposal property. plant equipment and (c) exceptional cost of sales; (ii) transaction related potential to transactions considered by the

-Section 5.2 of Part VII (Selected Historical Financial Information) contains a reconciliation of profit/(loss) for the financial period (an IFRS measure) to U.K. Adjusted EBITDA and U.S. Adjusted EBITDA, respectively.
+Section 5.2 of Part XII (Selected Historical Financial Information) contains a reconciliation of profit/(loss) for the financial period (an IFRS measure) to U.K. Adjusted EBITDA and U.S. Adjusted EBITDA, respectively.